Search

 Of Note: Shipping and Return Policy at Cavour

 It’s worth noting how generous and frictionless Cavour makes your experience as a customer.
 2-day international DHL shipping is free on orders over $250USD.
 And returns on orders purchased at up to 50% off are free, as well (meaning return shipping is paid for by Cavour, unless the purchased item was 60% off or greater).
+The way they calculate value on import forms is such that as Americans, you can safely order even over the normal $800 import threshold, too.
 That is a huge incentive to give them a try.

 Final recommendations and conclusions